 The Death of Matt Borne

-Borne died at his home in Plano, Texas, from an accidental overdose of morphine and hydrocodone on June 28, 2013.
+Sadly, Borne would die at his home in Plano, Texas, from an accidental overdose of morphine and hydrocodone on June 28, 2013.
+He also suffered from heart disease, which was said to have contributed to his passing.
 He was 55 years old.

 - Matt Borne (Doink The Clown) and His Brutal Brawl with Brian Blair

 - Lex Express and The Failed Lex Luger Experiment

 - WrestleMania 9: The Controversy Behind HULK HOGAN Winning the Title

 - Wrestler Brian Adams | Shaka Brah – The Story of Crush

 Got a correction, tip, or story idea?
 Reach out to our team!